LaiBaTrung/Frog-adventure-Mario-clone-/README.md

-# Frog-adventure-Mario-clone-
+# Frog-adventure-(Mario clone)
-i tried to make a Mario clone and it works better than i thought
+i tried to make a game and it worked better than i thought